 • Laboratory/Natural/Physical Science: 2–4 years

 Take the most difficult courses you think you can handle.

 Take extra classes in the subjects you excel in.

 Summer Programs for High School Students

-Our summer programs, offered on the USC main campus, can help you earn college credits, explore an area of interest, and get a firsthand glimpse into college life.
+Our summer programs can help you earn college credits, explore an area of interest, and get a firsthand glimpse into college life.
 Learn more in the USC Summer Programs website.